Have you ever heard anyone utter some variation of one of these comments?

 - If you have a house instead of an apartment, set up a water catchment system

 - Stock up on water purification supplies (bleach, pool shock, tablets)

 - Figure out a system for catching gray water to be reused for flushing, washing, etc.

 Figure out how you will go to the bathroom in the event that the public sewer system goes down.
 In the aftermath of Hurricane Sandy in New York, it was reported that people were defecating and urinating in the hallways of apartment buildings once the sewer system stopped working.
 Lack of sanitation is not only unpleasant, but it spreads disease.
-Figure out ahead of time if any of these suggestions will work in your situation, and then stock up on the required supplies:
+Figure out ahead of time how you’ll mange this, and then stock up on the required supplies.

 Not only should you stock up on food, but you need to consider how you’ll cook it.
 Most preppers have a food supply, but in a down grid situation, food that takes 4 hours to cook will use a prohibitive amount of fuel.
 If you’re new at this, you might not yet have a food supply.
 Here are some considerations:

 - Have a minimum of 1 month of food for each family member and pet.

 - Figure out a safe alternative cooking method for indoors